mdipierro/workflow/README.md

 Unless otherwise specified each file is processed 1s after it is last modified.
 It is possible that a different process is still writing the file but it is pausing more than 1s between writes (for example the file is being downloaded via a slow connection).
 In this case it is best to download the file with a different name than the name used for the patterm and rename the file to its proper name after the write of the file is completed.
 This must be handled outside of workflow.
 Workflow has no way of knowing when a file is completed or not.

+If the `workflow.config` file is edited or changed, it is realoaded without the need to re-start `workflow.py`.